arlw87/Travel-App/README.md

 -- GIF of website animations --

 The webpage form provides **validation** of the data input.
 It checks if the date entered is in the future and that the place name entered doesnt contain unexpected characters or numbers.

+When the user searches for a new destination and date using the form the front end will send an API POST call to the local server's endpoint '/query', if the response has a status failure, the front end displays an error, if the response has a status complete then it parses te results and displays it in a result card in the form section of the webpage.

+### Backend
+The backend uses an express server to serve the front end page it also has the end point '/query' that the front end sends its search requests too.
+When a POST request is sent to the '/query' endpoint the flow of events is as flows:

+- The place name and date is parsed in to variables from the request body object
+- The numbers of days from the current date to the date sent are calculated
+- A response object is created and the number of days is added to it
+- A POST request to the geoname API is made passing the place name
+- The geoname API responses with the coordinates for that location, as well as the country.
+The place name and county are saved to the response object.
+- The coordinates are used to make a GET request to the Weather Bit forecast API that responses with the forecast for the next 16 days.
+The date sent to the '/query' endpoint if used to pick the correct forecast _note if date is over 16 days away the forecast for the 16th day is used_ This forecast is saved to the response object.
+- The place name and country are used to make a GET request to the pixabay API to get images of the location, the url of the first image detailed in the returned result array is saved to the response object
+- If no images are returned, normally because the location is obscure, then another GET request is sent to the pixabay API with just the location's country, the url of the first image detailed in the returned result array is saved to the response object
+- The response object is then sent to the front end with a status property of complete
+- If there is an error in any of these steps the server will send a repsonse to the front end with the status failure and a message detailing the error